rajkaus/Resume/README.md

 # Resume

+# To download Resume:
-Click on Resume file and then click on download raw data
+Click on Resume file and then click on download raw file